clarkgrubb/latex-input/README.md

 * The Emacs input method will show all possible completions for partially typed notation in a separate buffer if you type TAB.

+In my experience Emacs has a somewhat impoverished font, and as a result it doesn't always render the symbol, even though the Unicode character was inserted into the document.

 About LaTeX
 ===========